jonasoesch/p9/2-theory.md

 *Crowding*: When objects that need to be tracked get close to each other, tracking performance is impaired [@Chevalier-14:notsostaggeringeffect].

-*Multiple objects are tracked as one convex area*: Deformation of this area as well as distractors entering the convex area lead to impaired tracking performance [@Yantis-92:multielementvisuala; @Chevalier-14:notsostaggeringeffect].
+*Multiple objects are tracked as one convex area*: Deformation of this area, as well as distractors entering the convex area, lead to impaired tracking performance [@Yantis-92:multielementvisuala; @Chevalier-14:notsostaggeringeffect].

 The above results show that object tracking happens through a complex interplay of the different levels of the visual system.
-While they give some indications on how the visual system processes information, the findings are hard to operationalize in animation designs because they will often be in conflict with the content that should be depicted.
-The *distance travelled*, for example, is often given by the data that is being depicted in the two charts and can not be influenced.
-The next section will discuss a few concrete propositions tha have been made to increase the apprehension of animated transitions.
+While they give some indications on how the visual system processes information, the findings are hard to operationalize in animation designs because they will often conflict with the content that should be depicted.
+The *distance traveled*, for example, is often given by the data that is being depicted in the two charts and can not be influenced.
+The next section will discuss a few concrete propositions that have been made to increase the apprehension of animated transitions.